Dr. Mitchell Cairo

 Maria Fareri Children’s Hospital

-The Pediatric Cancer Research Foundation Laboratory at Maria Fareri Children’s Hospital at New York Medical College is focused on six overarching areas of research.
-These state of the art research initiatives include:
+Dr. Mitchell Cairo is the Director of The Pediatric Cancer Research Foundation Laboratory at Maria Fareri Children’s Hospital at New York Medical College.
+His team is focused on six overarching areas of research.
+These state-of-the-art research initiatives include:

-In addition, we have developed several national translational research consortiums concentrating on Stem Cell Transplantation for high risk patients with Acute Leukemia, Lymphoma cell therapy, Pediatric Sarcoma cell therapy, Familial Stem Cell Transplantation for high risk Sickle Cell Disease, and non-Hodgkin Lymphoma translational research and treatment.
+In addition, they have developed several national translational research consortiums concentrating on Stem Cell Transplantation for high-risk patients with Acute Leukemia, Lymphoma cell therapy, Pediatric Sarcoma cell therapy, Familial Stem Cell Transplantation for high-risk Sickle Cell Disease, and non-Hodgkin Lymphoma translational research and treatment.

-We are indebted to PCRF’s Board of Directors, Advisory Board Members, officers and volunteers for their generous support of the aforementioned pediatric cancer research programs.
-The year 2015 marks the 33nd year of sustained and continuous support in our research mission on children and adolescents with cancer.
-We can’t thank PCRF enough for the golden opportunity to participate in the enhancement of the pediatric cancer survival rate from 20% to 90% in the last 30 years.
+Dr. Cairo is indebted to PCRF’s Board of Directors, Advisory Board Members, officers and volunteers for their generous support of the aforementioned pediatric cancer research programs.
+The year 2018 marks the 36th year of sustained and continuous support of our research mission on children and adolescents with cancer.
+Over this long-standing partnership, pediatric cancer survival rates have improved significantly for certain types of cancers from 20% to 90%!